Learn about balanced comparison with multiple concepts. |

 Note: The contributors should be balanced across the studies.

-Third study (5 Concept v1c)
+Third study (5 Concept version 1c)

 Explanation: